Dougie-b/Project-2/README.md

 # Quizzifi

-In one week, as a pair, we created a quiz making app that would pull sets of questions and answers from a third party API.
+In two days, as a pair, we created a quiz making app that would pull sets of questions and answers from a third party API.

 ## Deployment